best places to retire in the united states

 Frequently Asked Questions

-What is the impact of community size when choosing the best places to retire in the united states?
+What is the impact of community size when choosing the best places to retire in the United States?

 What factors most influence cost of living in retirement cities?